 From the above data, you can understand that there are four pieces of information in a single cell i.e. Account No., Item No., Check No., and Description.

 Our aim is to separate that one column in four different columns.
 Let’s see how its done:

-Step 1: Select your data to range (from the first data cell).
+Step 1: Select your data to the range (from the first data cell).
 Go to Data tab, and then go to Text to Columns.
 On the “Convert Text to Columns Wizard – Step 1 of 3” box, choose Fixed Width option.
 Click Next.